-In order to apply for asylum, you must meet the definition of a "refugee” – that is, you must have suffered persecution (or fear future persecution) inflicted on you because of at least one of the following grounds: your race, religion, nationality, membership in a particular social group, or political opinion.
+In order to apply for asylum, you must meet the definition of a "refugee."
+That is, you must have suffered persecution (or fear future persecution) inflicted on you on at least one of the following five grounds: your race, religion, nationality, membership in a particular social group, or political opinion.

 Different U.S. Asylum Officers and Immigration Judges view the "PSG" concept in various ways.
-However, a PSG is generally understood as an identifiable group of people viewed by government as a threat.
-It is also often described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot -- or should not be expected to—change it.
+However, a PSG is generally understood as an identifiable group of people viewed by their government or the persecutor as a threat.
+It is also often described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot—or should not be expected to—change it.
 (See, for example, Matter of Acosta, 19 I&N Dec.
 211, 233-34 (B.I.A.
 1985).)

-In recent years, the U.S. government has recognized persecution based on gender as a PSG.
-This has allowed some women to gain asylum based on having undergone (or fearing that they'll be forced to undergo) cultural practices such as female genital cutting/mutilation, Islamic dress code requirements, forced marriage, or domestic violence.
+In relatively recent years, the U.S. government began to recognize persecution based on gender as a PSG.
+This allowed women to gain asylum based on having undergone (or fearing that they'll be forced to undergo) cultural practices such as female genital cutting/mutilation, Islamic dress code requirements, forced marriage, or domestic violence.

-Because the PSG category is poorly defined, you might be able to create some new arguments of why you should be considered a member of a new PSG.
+Because the PSG category is poorly defined, you might be able to create new arguments of why you should be considered a member of a new PSG.
 If that is what you'll need to do, definitely seek the help of an attorney.

-Because it is sometimes hard to predict whether your claim will fit within a PSG, if possible, you should argue that you should also be granted asylum based on your persecution on account of another protected ground.
+Because it can be hard to predict whether your claim will fit within the definition of a PSG, if possible, you should argue that you should also be granted asylum based on your persecution on account of another protected ground.
 This might be, for example, based on your religion or political opinion.
 You aren't limited to choosing just one.
-Basing your asylum application on your persecution on account of more than one ground, if warranted, can only increase your chances of winning asylum.
+Basing your asylum application on your persecution on account of more than one ground, if warranted, can significantly increase your chances of winning asylum.